rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ## Benefit even if not "real" CI

-## Why don't CI-severs work like this?
+## Why don't CI severs work like this?

 * Difficult with SVN?